sibibiju/cab-booking-apis/README.md

 - Authentication using JWT tokens
 - Logging using winston & morgan
 - Centralized error handling
-- API documentation using swagger & postman
+- API documentation using postman
 - Process management using PM2
 - Security using helmet
 - Sanitization and filtering